UD-CISC374/educational-game-project-justin-chernokal-jon-change/README.md

             **, Justin Chernokal**

 ## Intro Blurb:
-Our supplies are running thin, we need your help to modify the remiaining containers.
+Our supplies are running thin, we need your help to modify the remaining containers.
 This fast-paced math minigame puts your calculation speeds to the test, as you are constantly being fed more numbers to change.
 Can you meet the objectives without losing all your containers?

 ### Instructions: